Sleep, Noise Pollution and your Health

 When it comes to performance, it goes without saying that when you wake up without having felt properly rested you will feel like you’re not firing on all cylinders.
 This is because when you’re sleeping your body is reinforcing pathways in your brain, helping you remember the information that you’ve learnt throughout the day.

 This is especially important in babies, children and adolescents for whom learning new things is of paramount importance, and who require more sleep on average than adults.

-Additionally, slower reaction times caused by delays in signals sent by your central nervous system also decrease your coordination skills, which in turn increase your risk of having an accident.
+Additionally, slower reaction times caused by delays in signals sent by your central nervous system also decrease your coordination skills, which in turn increases your risk of having an accident.

 Poor Sleep and Physical Health